Pachamama is my teacher………..

-Carol Parker ushered me into two vision quests last year.
+Carol Parker ushered me into two Wilderness Fasts last year.
 The first came in September of 2011.
-I descended down several hundred feet down ancient stairs into the ever sacred Canyon de Chelly.
-I slept under star filled skies, weathered thunder storms and intense winds with my bedfellows: the coyotes, horses, ancient shamanic petroglyphs, and a river running dry and full.
+I descended several hundred feet down ancient stairs into the ever-sacred Canyon de Chelly.
+I slept under star-filled skies, weathered thunder storms and intense winds with my bedfellows: the coyotes, horses, ancient shamanic petroglyphs, and a river running dry and full.
 I watched the suns path across the sky and the canyon’s bright orange cliffs.

-As if the canyon hadn’t handed me instruction in dealing with loss and death, in the spring Carol invited me to yet another vision quest in Death Valley.
-There I connected with the western Shoshonne auspicious ancestral land, gathered countless heart rocks, Nature speaks with symbols.
+As if the canyon hadn’t handed me instruction in dealing with loss and death, in the spring Carol invited me to yet another Wilderness Fast in Death Valley.
+There I connected with the western Shoshnne auspicious ancestral land, gathered countless heart rocks, Nature speaks with symbols.
 She spoke of Death, or love, of letting go.
-I found an ancient horse jaw under by base camp tent, an echo of the canyon de chelly dark dead bay mare.
+I found an ancient horse jaw under by base camp tent, an echo of the Canyon de Chelly dark dead bay mare.

 I connected into the power that links us all.
 I gathered balance as I gazed far down from my high desert perch to the salt flats down below, the funeral mountains laying witness to this valley of death.

-I returned to our ceremonial circle this my first Peruvian ceremony.
+I returned to our ceremonial circle, this being my first Peruvian ceremony.
 I shared my story of the quails running.
 I drove down the circuitous mountain road to Santa Fe.
 Later that afternoon, I found my mentor dead at a friend’s house opposite QUAIL RUN.

 NATURE WAS TELLING ME SOMETHING.